smallriver0316/algorithm-collections/Graph/README.md

 ## Minimum Spanning Tree

-It calculates minimum spanning tree(MST) from a given weighted graph and output the total weight of it.
+This program calculates minimum spanning tree(MST) from a given weighted graph and output the total weight of it.

 Tree is graph which has no closed path, and tree with pathes to all the vertices is called spanning tree.